Best Instant Coffee in the UK, tasted and reviewed

 But if you love a bright light roast or a super dark roast coffee (as dark as an Italian roast), there are now worthy options available.
 The higher-end producers who are starting to get into the instant coffee marketplace recognize the importance of using the right roast to highlight the character of the beans.

 Be aware of extra additives.
 Do you really want them?

 Many instant coffee packets contain more than just coffee.
-They’re made to brew up different types of coffee, with additives used to enhance the coffee flavor, add nutrients, or do both.
+They’re made to brew up different types of coffee, with additives used to enhance the coffee flavour, add nutrients, or do both.

 At present, the health and wellness market is vast, and instant coffee producers are looking to share in the wealth.
 Healthy additions can include everything from Aquamin, a marine mineral that adds calcium, to powdered mushrooms that increase energy and support immune function.

-The 10 best Tasting instant coffees of 2020
+The 7 Best Tasting instant coffees of 2023

 While this may not have been true in the past, in 2020, it is easy to find ten great instant coffees.
 In fact, with so many high-quality options on the market, it was hard to narrow down this list.
 Whether you’re looking for a single bright origin or want to make a convenient crema topped instant espresso, there’s something here for you.

 Bird & Wild’s Organic Instant Coffee is a testament to the fact that instant coffee can be made with the same care and quality as regular coffee.
 The brand produces only blends, with careful selection to maintain a consistent taste across seasonal availability.
 Their instant coffee is made from 100% Arabica beans that have been Fair Trade sourced and Soil Association certified organic.

 The coffee has been freeze-dried (rather than dehydrated), which helps to conserve more of the beans’ original flavour.
 You’ll appreciate that when you taste the balanced cup, with flavour notes of biscuit and chocolate, and a clean finish.
 It works well on its own or with milk.